Cliff Davies (rugby union): Rugby career

 1950 was a far better year for Davies, which cemented his position as one of the truly great Welsh props.
 Davies played in all four of the 1950 Championship which saw Wales win their first Grand Slam since 1911.
 The Welsh pack included two inexperienced players, David Davies and John Robins, and it was Cliff who steadied the Welsh pack, allowing his hooker to win key possession in the scrums.
-In the opening game against England, Davies also scored his only international points, finishing off a Lewis John run to score a try at Twickenham to give Wales the victory.
+In the opening game against England, Davies also scored his only international points, finishing off a Lewis Jones run to score a try at Twickenham to give Wales the victory.
 That year he was chosen for the British Lions tour of Australia and New Zealand, and although playing in only one test, he was a popular character who kept up team morale.

 Davies' played in the first three opening games of the 1951 Championship, but was dropped after a draw against Ireland at the Cardiff Arms Park.
 Davies then faced his final major touring team, when he was part of the Cardiff team that faced the touring South Africa team.
 It was a close match which Cardiff lost 11–9.
 Davies played particularly well in the front row, but when he turned up from working down the mine he was unshaven and used his stubble against the South African prop, Jaap Bekker in the scrum.
-After rubbing the side of Bekker's face raw, Bekker warned Davies to stop, or he would bite him.
+Bekker warned Davies to stop, or he would bite him.
 Davies did not stop, and Bekker responded by biting a piece out of Davies' ear which caused a heavy bleed.

 Davies retired from first class rugby in 1952.